 Google Analytics provides detailed statistics about your site’s visitor.
 Google Analytics analysis can identify poorly performing pages with techniques such as funnel visualization, where visitors came from (referrers), how long they stayed on the website and their geographical position etc. Google Analytics e-commerce reporting can track sales activity and performance.

 6. Make Your Site Faster

 A faster site will make you happy more than anything else!
 Thinking how important page load time is?
-Well, the reality is, a one-second delay in page load time can lead to a 12% fewer page views, a 7% loss in conversions, and a 15% loss in customer satisfaction!
+Well, the reality is, a one-second delay in page load time can lead to 12% fewer page views, a 7% loss in conversions, and a 15% loss in customer satisfaction!

 This means that having a fast site is essential, not just for ranking well with Google, but for keeping your bottom-line profits high.
-AdSense Team also prefer faster site most.
+AdSense Team also prefers a faster site most.
 You need to worry a lot if your site’s page takes more than 5 seconds to load.
 It’ll surely decrease your approval chance.

 To make your site faster, you need a super-fast web hosting, well-coded website template/theme.
 I recommend SiteGround hosting because I love them as our host and I’m very satisfied with their services.
 Furthermore, if you are using WordPress, you can use our website template/theme, a lightweight, super-fast WordPress theme.

 And finally, you can check page speed via PageSpeed Insights, Pingdom, GTMetrix, WebPageTest, etc. All are great tools to analyze a web page but sometimes you may get surprising results!
 Don’t worry, visit your site from desktop/mobile devices.
 If site pages are quick enough, then it’s okay.